Clergy: Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints (LDS Church) has no dedicated clergy, and is governed instead by a system of lay priesthood leaders.
 Locally, unpaid and part-time priesthood holders lead the church; the worldwide church is supervised by full-time general authorities, some of whom receive modest living allowances.
 No formal theological training is required for any position.
-All leaders in the church are called by revelation and the laying on of hands by one who holds authority.
-Jesus Christ stands at the head of the church and leads the church through revelation given to the President of the Church, the First Presidency, and Twelve Apostles, all of whom are recognized as prophets, seers, and revelators and have lifetime tenure.
+The church believes that all of its leaders are called by revelation and the laying on of hands by one who holds authority.
+The church also believes that Jesus Christ stands at the head of the church and leads the church through revelation given to the President of the Church, the First Presidency, and Twelve Apostles, all of whom are recognized as prophets, seers, and revelators and have lifetime tenure.
 Below these men in the hierarchy are quorums of seventy, which are assigned geographically over the areas of the church.
 Locally, the church is divided into stakes; each stake has a president, who is assisted by two counselors and a high council.
-The stake is made up of several individual congregations, which are called "wards" or "branches."
+The stake is made up of several individual congregations, which are called "wards" or "branches".
 Wards are led by a bishop and his counselors and branches by a president and his counselors.
 Local leaders serve in their positions until released by their supervising authorities.

 Generally, all worthy males age 12 and above receive the priesthood.
 Youth age 12 to 18 are ordained to the Aaronic priesthood as deacons, teachers, or priests, which authorizes them to perform certain ordinances and sacraments.
 Adult males are ordained to the Melchizedek priesthood, as elders, seventies, high priests, or patriarchs in that priesthood, which is concerned with spiritual leadership of the church.
 Although the term "clergy" is not typically used in the LDS Church, it would most appropriately apply to local bishops and stake presidents.
 Merely holding an office in the priesthood does not imply authority over other church members or agency to act on behalf of the entire church.